shibiaowan/SHARP/README.md

 ```
 The running time for the example is less than 11 seconds for a computer with configuration of Intel Core i5-7300U @ 2.60GHz with 64 bit OS and a hard disk of 500 GB.
 Then, you can check the perfornance by comparing your prediction results with the given ground-truth label:
 ```
+#The variable "label" for the ground-truth clustering label of the example has already been loaded automatically, so you can simply use it.
 ```{r}
 ARI(label, y)
 ##     Rand        HA        MA        FM   Jaccard